-As of September 2023, the US military consisted of 2.86 million people worldwide.
-The CIA reports that the US has the world’s third-largest active military by size, surpassed only by China and India in 2023.
+As of March 2025, the US military consisted of 2.86 million people worldwide.
+Data from the Central Intelligence Agency (CIA) indicates that, in 2024, the US has the world’s third-largest active military by size, surpassed by Chine and India, respectively.

-These forces are spread across six main service branches: the Army, Navy, Air Force, Marine Corps, Coast Guard, and, as of 2019, the Space Force – all tasked to protect and service the US.
+These forces are spread across six main service branches the Army, Navy, Air Force, Marine Corps, Coast Guard, and Space Force – all tasked to protect and service the US.

 How many people are in the military?

-The military includes 2,079,142 military personnel and 778,539 civilians as of September 2023.
-The US military's strength of 2.86 million troops is slightly greater than the population of Chicago, Illinois, the country's third-largest city.
+The military includes 2,075,619 military personnel and 788,470 civilians as of March 2025.
+The US military's total strength of 2.86 million troops is slightly greater than the population of Chicago, Illinois, the country's third-largest city.

 Since then, troop levels have remained relatively stable, even during US conflicts in Afghanistan in 2001 and Iraq in 2003.